qaalabs/DE5M6/docs/day4/sprint1.md

 ---

 ### Production Readiness Assessment (2 points)
-**Story:** As a Data Engineer, I want to assess what's missing for production deployment so that we can prioritize improvements.
+!!! abstract "As a Data Engineer, I want to assess what's missing for production deployment so that we can prioritize improvements."

 **Key Tasks:**

 - Review current pipeline against production checklist
 - Identify gaps in monitoring, security, and reliability
 - Prioritize missing components